Margaret Hyland

 Margaret Mary Hyland is a Canadian-born chemist based in New Zealand whose research focuses on aluminium technology, and the chemistry and engineering of material surfaces.
 She moved to New Zealand in 1989 and after holding many senior academic leadership roles supporting and developing research at the faculty, university and national level became recognised as an authority on the generation and capture of fluoride emissions from aluminium smelters and for coordinating the team that produced the 'Fluoride Emissions Management Guide' for the aluminium industry.
 This achievement was acknowledged when she became the first woman to win the Pickering Medal.
 In 2017, Hyland was seconded to the Ministry of Business, Innovation and Employment in the role of Chief Scientist and has held positions in a variety of other groups supporting the physical sciences and engineering.
-Since 2018 she has been Vice-Provost, (Research) at Victoria University of Wellington, New Zealand.
+She was Vice-Provost, (Research) at Victoria University of Wellington, New Zealand from 2018 until 2025.